 Why is CHIPS different?

 Most literacy screeners focus on the phonic skills related to reading accuracy (PA and LSK).
 However, the impact weak PM and RAN has on early literacy is significant.
 Many children who ‘fail to start’ and ‘fail to respond’ to reading instruction show these underlying deficits.
-Screening all four areas gives you a clearer picture of the complexity and severity of each child’s reading profile.
+Screening all four areas gives you a clearer picture of the complexity and severity of each child’s readin

 Is CHIPS normed?